Why Logos, Websites Etc, Are A Waste Of Time!

 In what sequence do you unfold what you’re attempting to communicate? - Each story has an order to the way it’s told.
 Do you randomly post designs or are you consciously painting an image for someone to self-identify with?

 How do your images punctuate that story? - If I was telling a story about a really old scary house, it would be confusing to the listener, if the images used were wholesome and friendly right?
 You want your images to not only demonstrate not just the story being told but also the value you provide.

 Invest in the entire picture and your visual brand will thank you for it.
-Outside of that you’ll be wasting valued time.

 I am the Founder and Visual Brand Strategist at The BrandTUB